Skip to content

 When Do Termites Get Designated Into a Caste?

-It is still unknown how or why termites are designated to a caste.
+It is still unknown how or why termites are assigned to a caste.
 There has been research conducted to explore this question, and it is suggested that the assignment is based on environmental and social cues that match the needs of the colony.
-Another speculation from scientists is that termites can switch what caste they are a part of if the colony has a new need.
+Another speculation from scientists is that termites can switch which caste they are a part of if the colony has a new need.